Malayalam grammar: Sandhi unique to Malayalam, based on Old Tamil

 There are basically four Sandhi types unique to Malayalam – the "lōpa sandhi", "dvitva sandhi", "āgama sandhi" and "ādēśa sandhi".

 Lōpa sandhi or "Elision"(ലോപ സന്ധി)

 The Lopa sandhi occurs when the varna (vowel) at the end of a word is lost when it merges with another word.
 In most cases, the varna is the "samvr̥tōkāram". (the "closed u sound").

 Dvitva Sandhi or "Rule of doubling"

 In Malayalam, gemination is more in tense consonants and less in lax consonants.
 When two words combine in which the first is the qualifier and the qualified, the tense consonant initial to the second word geminates.

 Āgama sandhi or "Rule of arrival" (ആഗമ സന്ധി)

 When two vowels undergo Sandhi, a consonant ("y" or "v") is added to avoid the pronunciation difficulty.

 Ādēśa Sandhi or "Rule of substitution"

 In this Sandhi, one letter is substituted by another during concatenation.

-This sandhi also includes Sanskrit Sandhi forms like vi + samam = viṣamam.
+This sandhi also includes Sanskrit Sandhi forms like vi + samam = viṣamam, but the latter rule isn't absolute, its patisandhya, nissāram, vismayam not patiṣandhya, niṣṣāram, viṣmayam.